 If the changes are intentional we can accept them as new baselines.
 If the changes are bugs, fix the underlying code then run the snapshot tests again.

-Storyshots has many options for advanced use cases; read more in the addon’s documentation.
+Storyshots has many other options for advanced use cases such as this one.
+You can read more about them in the addon’s documentation.

 Snapshot vs visual tests